 Who Uses a Resource Plan Template?

 The project manager is usually the one tasked with creating a resource plan.
 It’s their job to manage resources efficiently and effectively.
 In larger organizations, however, there might be others such as the assistant project manager who will build the resource plan, though it would almost always have to be overseen and approved by the project manager.

 Whoever is in charge of using a resource plan template will need to bring any parties involved in procurement and resource management into the conversation.
 Then, once the plan has been finalized, it will be shared with the team and stakeholders.
-The transparency is important to make sure that resources are always available to match capacity.
-The use of our resource plan template makes it easy to share and keep everyone on the same page.
+Transparency is important to make sure that resources are always available to match capacity.
+The use of our resource plan template makes it easy to share and keeps everyone on the same page.

 When to Use a Resource Plan Template